tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Choose your Excel file in the dialog box.

-  * Note that you can also drag and drop the file rather than use the "Upload files" button.
+  * Note that you can also drag and drop the file, rather than use the "Upload files" button.

 * Add a commit message and commit the changes.